DevAndArtist/swift-singletongenerator/README.md

     String.setSingleton { (_) -> String in "new string" }

     /* we can also ignore the `(_) -> String in` like this */
-    /* thiw will now replace "new string" with new value */ String.setSingleton { $0; "some other string" }
+    /* this will now replace "new string" with new value */ String.setSingleton { $0; "some other string" }

     String.setSingleton { (singletonInstnace) -> String in